gammapy/gammapy/docs/maps/regionmap.rst

         geom_6_energy_bins = geom.downsample(2, "energy")

 + Image and WCS geometries:
-    * If a `~RegionGeom` has any number of non-spatial axis, the corresponding region geometry with just the spatial dimensions is given by the method `~RegionGeom.to_image()`.
+    * If a `~RegionGeom` has any number of non-spatial axes, the corresponding region geometry with just the spatial dimensions is given by the method `~RegionGeom.to_image()`.
 If the region geometry only has spatial dimensions, a copy of it is returned.
-    * Conversely, non-spatial axis can be added to an existing `~RegionGeom` by `~RegionGeom.to_cube()`, which takes a list of non-spatial axes with unique names to add to the region geometry.
+    * Conversely, non-spatial axes can be added to an existing `~RegionGeom` by `~RegionGeom.to_cube()`, which takes a list of non-spatial axes with unique names to add to the region geometry.
     * Region geometries are made of a single spatial bin, but are constructed on top of a finer `WcsGeom`.
 The method `~RegionGeom.to_wcs_geom()` returns the minimal equivalent geometry that contains the region geometry.
       It can also be given as an argument a minimal width for the resulting geometry.